 BTO Bird Camp

-- Wales, Stackpole, 1–3 July 2022
+- Wales, Pembrokeshire, 19–21 July

 - You can also apply for our Equipment Donation Scheme.
 If you do, let us know which camp you’re planning to attend.

-Each of the camps will follow a similar itinerary, outlined below, although this will vary based on location and the weather.
-A more detailed itinerary will be shared with successful camp applicants closer to the time.
+Each of the camps will follow a similar itinerary, outlined below, although this will change a bit based on location and the weather.
+A more detailed plan will be sent to campers in the week before the camp.

 (Late afternoon) Arrival at camp, getting to know each other, health & safety, evening activity (e.g. bat identification or arts).

-Day-trip to local nature reserve(s), learning about BTO surveys, bird identification, learning about science, creative workshop, evening activity (e.g. campfire or stargazing).
+Day trip to local nature reserve(s), learning about BTO surveys, bird identification, learning about science, creative workshop, evening activity (e.g. campfire or stargazing).

 Ringing demo (weather-permitting), identifying birds by song, final presentations and pledges.

 Safeguarding participants is of paramount importance.
-All of our staff and volunteers have completed safeguarding training and will be DBS checked and cleared.
+All of our staff and volunteers have completed safeguarding training and will be DBS-checked (Access NI in Northern Ireland) and cleared.
 A Designated Safeguarding Lead will be present at each camp.